jsupratman13/ai_programming/README.md

 # AI for robot collection
-Collection of AI for self study
+Collection of AI for self study (mostly in python2.7)

 ## Current Types of AI
 ### Game AI Architecture